Prosono/SMARTi_BaseComponent/README.md

 SMARTi Comes in a **FREE** (SMARTi Basic) verison and a **PAID** version (SMARTi PRO) which has a monthly subscription cost.

 SMARTi Basic does not require a subscription to be downloaded and installed, but the Pro version does.
-A subrsctiption can be prucheased at https://smarti.dev
+A subrsctiption can be purchased at https://smarti.dev

-The table below highlights the feature of the SMARTi dashboard and thje differences between the Basic and Pro version:
+The table below highlights the feature of the SMARTi dashboard and the differences between the Basic and Pro version:
-# SMARTi Feature Comparison
+# SMARTi Feature Basic vs Pro Comparison

 | Category                  | SMARTi Basic - Free                                                                                          | SMARTi Pro - 2.99 EUR/month                                                                                  |
 |---------------------------|-------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|